 As Amazon affiliates, we earn from qualifying purchases.

-Tools you will need for making a Shakerato
+Tools you will need for making an Italian Shakerato

 - Martini glasses